OAB is not something you need to just accept

 Helpful OAB links

-These Web sites can provide more information about OAB.
-The sites are not owned, controlled, or endorsed by Pfizer.
-Pfizer is not responsible for the
+The following websites can provide more information about OAB.
+The sites are neither owned nor controlled by Pfizer.
+Pfizer does not endorse and is not responsible for the content or services of these sites.

 - National Association for Continence